lab1092/blender-manual_ja/manual/textures/mapping/uv/unwrapping.rst

 just as if you cut the seam with a scissors and spread out the fabric.

-When marking seams, you can use the :guilabel:`Select→Linked Faces` or :kbd:`ctrl-L` in Face Select Mode to check your work.
+When marking seams, you can use the *Select→Linked Faces* or :kbd:`Ctrl-L` in Face Select Mode to check your work.
 This menu option selects all faces connected to the selected one, up to a seam.
 If faces outside your intended seam are selected, you know that your seam is not continuous.